Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

-Our numerical experiments are designed as follows.
-First, we sample random matrices from an ensemble of the type (\ref{eq:model}) using the algorithm presented in Appendix~\ref{sec:finite}.
-Subsequently, we diagonalize the matrix samples with the subroutine {\it gsl\_eigen\_nonsymmv} from the GNU Scientific Library, which computes the eigenvalues of a matrix and the entries of their right eigenvectors (see the website "https://www.gnu.org/software/gsl/" for more information).
-Finally, in order to test the theory in Sec.~\ref{eq:theory}, we compute for each matrix sample the leading eigenvalue $\lambda_1(\mathbf{A})$, the real part of the subleading eigenvalue $\lambda_2(\mathbf{A})$, and the observable
+The numerical experiments are designed as follows.
+First, we use the algorithm presented in Appendix~\ref{sec:finite} to sample a matrix from a random-matrix ensemble of the type given by Eq.~(\ref{eq:model}).
+Second, we use the subroutine {\it gsl\_eigen\_nonsymmv} from the GNU Scientific Library to compute the $n$ eigenvalues of the sampled matrix and the entries of their right eigenvectors.
+Third, in order to test the theory in Sec.~\ref{eq:theory}, we compute for each matrix sample $\mathbf{A}$ the leading eigenvalue $\lambda_1(\mathbf{A})$, the real part of the subleading eigenvalue $\lambda_2(\mathbf{A})$, and the observable